Udacity vs Coursera — Which One Is Better In 2023?

 Coursera has two versions: the free version with restrictions and Coursera Plus, which unlocks all the barriers.
 Coursera Plus is a paid subscription that offers complete courses with certificates.

 The second option is for their long-term users, which is the annual plan.
-Coursera Plus’s yearly subscription is best suited for users who want to take up multiple courses and complete them at their own pace.
+Coursera Plus’s yearly subscription is best suited for users who want to complete multiple courses at their own pace.
 Coursera Plus’s annual membership starts at $399 a year.
-We have already done a detailed breakdown of Coursera’s cost here.

 Who Should Choose Udacity?